viresh-ratnakar/exolve/README.md

 layout is especially useful to limit the printed size.

 For most puzzles, this layout should fit within a single page, in Portrait mode, for standard page sizes.
-You can reduce the printing scale manually (in the browser's print settings) if it just goes over a single page by a few lines.
+You can reduce the font size from the settings menu if it just goes over a single page by a few lines.

-You can override the column choices for completed (default: 2 columns) and incomplete (default: 3 columns) puzzles using the options `print-completed-3cols` and `print-incomplete-2cols` respectively.
+You can override the column choices for completed (default: 2 columns) and incomplete (default: 3 columns) puzzles using the exolve-options `print-completed-3cols` and `print-incomplete-2cols` respectively.

 Before printing, any highlighting of the currently active clue is removed,